 Poaching of endangered animals sees their body parts and organs illegally traded on the black market.
 Protection orders are in place to keep these animals safe, and harsh penalties exist for those caught engaging in the act of poaching.

 Yet despite this, poaching continues to rise.
-Studies showed that between 2007 and 2013, Rhino poaching in South Africa increased by 7,700%
+Studies showed that between 2007 and 2013, Rhino poaching in South Africa increased by 7,700%, and endangered species of UK list increased by the number of animals.

 These numbers were reported over just a 6 week period!
 As of March 2020, a wildlife coalition has removed and blocked more than 3 million listings for threatened or endangered species.

-44. More than 70 Billion Land Animals Are Slaughtered for Food Every Year
+44. More than 80 Billion Land Animals Are Slaughtered for Food Every Year (FAO.org)

 To put that number into perspective, there are close to two hundred million animals slaughtered every day for food.